We need to talk about roofs.

 This is important not just in terms of their structural integrity, but also in terms of their performance.
 Related to our first point about saving energy, the best new roofs will have their thermal and air leakage performance guaranteed alongside the structural guarantee.

 Single manufacturer component systems will always have an advantage here, as they are covered by a single guarantee with one point of contact and responsibility.
 If something goes wrong with these systems, the manufacturer is very likely to take responsibility.
 While multi-component systems can still have long-term, comprehensive guarantees attached, there is more scope for potential grey areas.

 The vast majority of product guarantees will never need to be used, but occasionally components do fail within their guaranteed lifespan.
-To plan for the potential of this happening, it is important to be confident that the manufacturer will still exist to rectify the problem in future years.
-This is especially pertinent now as longer guarantees mean that, in some cases, the length of warranty offered with a particular product can exceed the current age of the company offering it.
+To plan for the potential of this happening, it is important to be confident that the manufacturer will still exist to rectify the problem in future years, especially as guarantees begin to exceed the average age of many manufacturing companies.
+While there is no firm rule for establishing the likelihood of a company’s existence 20 or 30 years in the future, looking at the size, success and history of the company provides some assurance.

 The above list may seem simple when you break it down into three pithy titles, but it’s remarkable how often these factors are overlooked.
 With the products, technology and solutions on the market today, every new roof should achieve at least two of these fundamental aims.